Privve

 occupation: Accountant

 Mark is a young professional living in Boise, ID with his spouse.
-They have been renting for the past five years as they saved money for a down payment.
-They are now on the hunt for their first home.
-Never having purchased property before, they're not sure where to start.
-They look at homes on Zillow but would like to tours those homes without a real estate agent, as it's hard to schedule a time that works for all of them.
+They’ve been renting for the past five years while saving for a down payment and are now searching for their first home.
+As first-time buyers, they’re unsure where to start.
+They browse listings on Zillow but would prefer to tour homes without a real estate agent, as coordinating schedules has been difficult.

 problem statement